 I have loved this song since the first time I heard it.
-I have been blessed with people in my life who have held me up from my parents and family, my husband and friends and my God.
+I have been blessed with people in my life who have held me up from my parents and family, to my husband and friends and my God.
 They have all been so patient through my struggles with anxiety and IBSD.
 The song always brings tears to my eyes remembering how their love has held me in the midst of trials.
 My life would not be the same without their presence.
 Some are gone now but their love is never gone.
-Others have filled in the spaces to especially my children, grandchildren and wonderful friends.
+Others have filled in the spaces especially my children, grandchildren and wonderful friends.

-This song makes me feel to grateful!
+This song makes me feel so grateful!

 Wouldn’t it be amazing if we woke up and the world had changed